Tesoro Excalibur SE Spectrum review

 Below average build quality keeps the Excalibur SE Spectrum's switches from reaching their potential.
 It's also hurt by switch rattle, creakiness, and firmware hiccups that affect the LED configuration process.

-Unboxing the Excalibur SE Spectrum
+Unboxing the Tesoro Excalibur SE Spectrum

 The Excalibur SE Spectrum arrived in a box with one remarkable feature: its printing.
 The glossy graphics on its front and back give an impression of quality.
 In addition, rich shades of pastel purple pull your eyes to various features.

 The box’s contents, however, are sparse.
 The SE Spectrum is adequately protected for shipment in a plastic sleeve, but it comes with zero accessories.
-The absence of a keycap puller is somewhat disappointing, as every first time mechanical keyboard owner wants to pull a keycap.
+The absence of a keycap puller is somewhat disappointing, as every first-time mechanical keyboard owner wants to pull a keycap.
 They’ll be stuck doing so with a butter knife unless they own another mechanical keyboard.
-With that out of the way, let’s discuss the keyboard itself.
+With that out of the way, let’s discuss the mechanical keyboard itself.

-The outer case is composed of nicely textured ABS plastic, though there are mild variations in texture between the lower and upper case halves.
+The outer case of the Tesoro Excalibur is composed of nicely textured ABS plastic, though there are mild variations in texture between the lower and upper case halves.
 A small gap around the edge of the translucent logo/lock light plate allows a bit of light to escape.
 On the rear of the upper case, raised plastic ridges outline what appear to be audio and USB ports that were removed from the mold.
 It’s curious that they’re still present; I don’t think I’ve ever seen someone try to recycle an injection mold before.
 A few marks are also present around the bottom case’s lip.

-The keyboard feels reasonably solid on flat surfaces, but it suffers if you pick it up or use it on your lap.
+The mechanical keyboard feels reasonably solid on flat surfaces, but it suffers if you pick it up or use it on your lap.
 Uneven pressure causes loud creaking noises.
 Pressing down on the center of the bezel results in significant flex and mild creaking.
-None of those noises present themselves during regular use, but you can bet that the keyboard would be creaking away if stuffed haphazardly into a backpack full of gaming gear.
+None of those noises present themselves during regular use, but you can bet that the Tesoro Excalibur would be creaking away if stuffed haphazardly into a backpack full of gaming gear.
 When I disassembled the keyboard, I snapped a tab on the rear of the case.
 That actually reduced the creakiness of the keyboard after reassembly.